jmathai/jmathai.github.com/_posts/2011-12-15-fundraising.md

 ## When my start-up met reality

 I remember telling Rachel when I left my job in May that I'd go no longer than 6 months without funding.
 Founders tend to underestimate the time required to raise funding.
-I tried to keep that in mind and felt 6 months was both aggressive and realistic.
+Keeping that in mind, I felt 6 months was both aggressive and realistic.

 Determined to close a round of funding by the end of 2012 I warmed up leads and had a spreadsheet of a couple dozen angel investors I knew by 1 or 2 degrees of separation.
 I probably still have that spreadsheet laying around; it'd be fun to dig up.